 When you create a new view, you can choose to copy existing pages to your view, or create your own new pages.
 When you copy a page, it begins with the same widgets defined on the original page.

 - Click the Add icon .

-The Add Pages dialog box appears, showing the pages defined in HPE Consumption Analytics platform.
+The Add Pages dialog box appears, showing the pages defined in HPE Consumption Analytics portal.

 - Do one of the following to add pages to your view: